Physical Therapy for Pelvic Pain

 • Core stabilization and strengthening.

-• Pelvic floor strengthening through Kegel exercise training.
+• Pelvic floor strengthening through Kegel and other exercises and training.
+(It is more than just Kegels.)

 • Instruction in correct body mechanics and instruction in avoiding activities that can increase pelvic prolapse.